-Lori Greenberg, M.Ed, is a Licensed Clinical Addiction Specialist, who has been working in the field of human services for over thirty-five years.
+Lori Greenberg, M.Ed, is a Licensed Clinical Addiction Specialist, who has been working in the field of human services for over forty years.
 Her interest in people started at the age of 14, when she began spending her Saturdays with children with developmental disabilities.
 Her passion evolved into community support which has included: families and youth; people with HIV/AIDS; persons affected by trauma and concerns around the environment.
 While living in Vermont, Greenberg was an avid volunteer/supporter of the local monthly Gallery Walk, the annual Women’s Film Festival, the HEALS Expressive Arts Loss Support Program, the AIDS Project of Southern Vermont and Brattleboro Community Radio.
-She moved to Asheville in 2010 and founded Aurora Studio & Gallery in May of 2012, where she has spent the last eight years developing its workshops.
+She moved to Asheville in 2010 and founded Aurora Studio & Gallery in May of 2012, where she has spent the last nine years developing its workshops.

-Maribeth Collins – is on the Community Development Committee, info forthcoming.
+Maribeth Collins – info forthcoming.

 Carol Anders retired in 2006, from a 20 plus year career with Prudential Real Estate Affiliates, a national real estate relocation and real estate company.
 My duties included training real estate agents and sales managers in selling skills, and using franchise products & services.
 In addition, I was a business consultant to many of our mid-sized companies, coaching them in recruiting and team development practices.
 I was able to travel to 48 states, meet many interesting, passionate affiliates.